 4 Urgent Financial Action Items for Widows...
 AND ONE FREE GIFT.

-After the loss of a spouse, emotional stress can seem insurmountable.
-Only time can help with the healing but unfortunately, many financial obligations are time-sensitive.
-We know how hard it can be so read on to learn what financial tasks you should focus on as soon as possible.
-60% of men and women are immediately burdened by expenses Getting started on financial may seem daunting but it will bring you the peace of mind you need to start healing emotionally.
+After the loss of a spouse, the physical and emotional stress can seem insurmountable.
+Only time can help with the healing but unfortunately, many financial obligations are time-sensitive and add to this stress.
+We know how hard this can be for widows.
+60% of men and women who lose their spouses are immediately burdened by expenses.
+Getting started on financial tasks may seem daunting but it will bring you the peace of mind you need to start healing emotionally.

 If you are a recent widow the main question in your mind might be HOW?